K4liber/quantum_entanglement/README.md

 `Two-electron system`: System of two electrons where each electron can be in either the spin-up or spin-down state, resulting in four possible combinations for the system.

-`Singlet state`: pair of spin-1/2 particles fullfiling two conditions: 1) whenever the first particle is measured to be spin up on some axis, the other, when measured on the same axis, is always found to be spin down;
+`Singlet state`: pair of spin-1/2 particles fulfilling two conditions: 1) whenever the first particle is measured to be spin up on some axis, the other, when measured on the same axis, is always found to be spin down;
 2) the prior probabilities for measuring each value of spin (up and down) are equal.

 `Spin Angular Momentum (S)`: An intrinsic property of particles, independent of their spatial motion.
 It's like a particle spinning around its own axis.